-Bookmarks will offer copies of Frankel’s book for sale and signing after the film.
+Bookmarks will offer copies of Frankel’s book for sale and signing after the film at the Winston-Salem screening.

 Tickets $12 (including taxes & fees) Buy tickets